-If self-employed, input the the amount you pay for estimated tax payments on a monthly basis.
+If self-employed, input the amount you pay for estimated tax payments on a monthly basis.
 If paid quarterly, divide by 4 and input that figure.
-If you are not yet paying estimated tax payments and are self employed, get that started before you submit your offer or the IRS will reject it.
-We recommend our clients to pay monthly even if you had previously paid quarterly, at least while your settlement is pending.
+If you are not yet paying estimated tax payments and are self-employed, get that started before you submit your offer or the IRS will reject it.
+We recommend our clients to pay monthly even if they had previously paid quarterly, at least while your settlement is pending.
 See our guide on how to make estimated tax payments.

 Secured Debts: Input payments made monthly to any secured debts (ie: Student Loans or anything else that is secured).
 Credit cards would not be input here.

-Delinquent State and Local Tax Payments: Input the monthly amount you are paying on back due state or local taxes (Could be income taxes, sales taxes, or other).
-If you owe both the IRS and State, sometimes it is better to setup the state in a payment plan first, then submit a settlement an IRS Offer In Compromise.
+Delinquent State and Local Tax Payments: Input the monthly amount you are paying back due to state or local taxes (Could be income taxes, sales taxes, or others).
+If you owe both the IRS and State, sometimes it is better to set up the state in a payment plan first, then submit a settlement an IRS Offer In Compromise.
 It is advised to consult a tax attorney regarding this if you owe both the IRS and State.

 You are going to add up all the Section 7 expenses and input them into Box E.

 Subtract Box D (total household income) from Box E (total household expenses).
 Input this figure into Box F. If it is a negative figure, input a zero.
 If this figure is not zero, go back and think if there are any other legitimate expenses you can add.
 It is ideal to submit a settlement with this figure being 0.
 This will get you the lowest dollar amount settlement.

 Section 8: Calculate Your Minimum Offer Amount